#375: You're My Taco R2D2

 Time to crack it open and figure out.

-One of those little food delivery robots that were scoot around LA on a date, correct?
+One of those little food delivery robots that were scooted around LA on a date, correct?
+Yes, I did.

 And I paid for a violinist to play his favorite song.

-She is 100% sure that there's a soul in there, and she screams every time she sees one.
+Who's like, one of these motherfuckers?
+Again, she is 100% sure that there's a soul in there, and she screams every time she sees one.
+Oh, man.

 Yeah, I think everybody hates those little robots.